On Boussinesq's equation for water waves: The direct problem

 In this subsection, we obtain the asymptotics of $X(x, k)$ and $Y(x, k)$ as $k \to \kappa_{j}$, $j=1,\ldots,6$.
 Thanks to the symmetries $X(x, k) = \mathcal{A} X(x,\omega k)\mathcal{A}^{-1}$ and $Y(x, k) = \mathcal{A} Y(x,\omega k)\mathcal{A}^{-1}$, it is sufficient to analyze the asymptotics as $k \to \pm 1$.

-For compactly supported data $u_0, v_0$, Proposition \ref{XYat1prop} below shows that $X$ and $Y$ have at most simple poles at $k = \pm 1$ with coefficients of the form (\ref{Cjpm1p}).
-If $u_0, v_0 \in \mathcal{S}(\R)$ are not compactly supported, then the columns of $X$ and $Y$ are, in general, not defined in neighborhoods of $k = \pm 1$, so we have to give a more careful statement.
+For compactly supported data $u_0, v_0$, Proposition \ref{XYat1prop} below shows that $X$ and $Y$ have at most simple poles at $k = \pm 1$ with leading Laurent series coefficients of the form (\ref{Cjpm1p})--(\ref{Cjp0p}).
+If $u_0, v_0 \in \mathcal{S}(\R)$ are not compactly supported, then all columns of $X$ and $Y$ are, in general, not defined in neighborhoods of $k = \pm 1$, so we have to give a more careful statement.
 The proof is omitted; see \cite[Proposition 3.3]{CLgoodboussinesq} for the proof of a similar (although different) statement.

 \begin{proposition} Suppose $u_0, v_0 \in \mathcal{S}(\R)$ and let $p \geq 0$ be an integer.
 Then there are $3 \times 3$-matrix valued functions $C_i^{(l)}(x)$, $i = 1, 2,3,4$, $l = -1,0, \dots, p$, with the following properties: \begin{itemize} \item For $x \in \R$ and $k \in (\omega^2 \bar{\mathcal{S}}, \omega \bar{\mathcal{S}}, \bar{\mathcal{S}})$, the function $X$ satisfies